TarsCloud/TarsDocs_en/installation/source.md

 chmod a+x docker.sh
 ./docker.sh v1
 ```
-docker finished, you can see the docker:tar-docker:v1
+docker finished, you can see the docker: tarscloud/framework:v1

 ```
 docker ps